 DUBAI, United Arab Emirates (AP) — Bahrain’s king pardoned 457 prisoners Wednesday night to mark his 25th anniversary as the island nation’s ruler, with one activist saying many of those freed appeared to be political prisoners.

-The announcement by the state-run Bahrain News Agency marks another mass release of prisoners in the Persian Gulf kingdom that has faced repeated crackdowns on all dissent in the years following its 2011 Arab Spring protests.
+The announcement by the state-run Bahrain News Agency marks another mass release of prisoners in the Persian Gulf kingdom that has experienced repeated crackdowns on all dissent in the years following its 2011 Arab Spring protests.

-There was no list of names for the prisoners released by the order of King Hamad bin Isa Al Khalifa, who has ruled Bahrain first as its emir in 1999 before Bahrain became a kingdom in 2002.
-Bahrain’s government did not immediately respond to a request for comment from The Associated Press.
+There was no list of names of the prisoners released by the order of King Hamad bin Isa Al Khalifa, who has ruled Bahrain first as its emir in 1999 before Bahrain became a kingdom in 2002.

 “Authorities have been meeting with … hundreds, saying to them they would be released very soon,” Alwadaei said.
 “It seems to be targeting mostly political prisoners.”